crash-g/bottino/INSTRUCTIONS.md

 - `/listgroups` or `/lg`: return the list of all existing groups
 - `/listgroupmembers` or `/lgm`: return the list of all members of a group

+**other commands**:

+- `/toggleautoregister`: enable or disable the automatic registration of participants
+- `isautoregister`: check if the automatic registration of participants is enabled

-All commands have shortcuts, except for `/reset` and `/delete` which are dangerous commands and are therefore intentionally left without a shortcut.
+Most commands have shortcuts.
+Notable exceptions are `/reset` and `/delete`, which are dangerous commands and are therefore intentionally left without a shortcut.

 Some commands accept no arguments, other require a string.
 In general, the bot does not answer to commands unless required or an error has occurred.